 This is an attempt rewrite the story of costumes that portray the status of the people and the sophistication of a culture.

-I asked people who they are, how they define themselves and if there is anything different they would have wanted to be.
-These are questions no one possibly asked them before and they are not easy to answer.
-Their recorded responses with an intense earnestness are the audio part of this exhibition.
-They are played in an overlapping and echoing manner as if the words are coming from a monologue far away in time.
-Remorse, pride or hope for change together with a desire to be heard is revealed in many of them.
+My exhibition “Words” was an audio and art installation and was displayed at the Dole Mansion near Chicago.
+The recorded responses of people — to questions of who they are, how they define themselves and if there is anything different they would have wanted to be –were the audio part of this exhibition.
+They were played in an overlapping and echoing manner as if the words are coming from a monologue far away in time while the 400 transparent hand-made spheres swayed with the air flow representing the unheard words.

 Words Video Installation